The following are the main types of cost audit:

 - To ascertain comparatively profitable of its members;

-- To determine minimum price to avoid cut-throat competition among its members;
+- To determine the minimum price to avoid cut-throat competition among its members;

 Sometimes, labour Tribunals may direct the audit of cost accounts to settle trade for more wages, bonuses, share in profit, etc. Similarly, Income- Tax Tribunals may direct the audit of cost accounts to assess correctly for assessment purposes.

-Cost Audit under Statute.
 The Central Government may, under section 233-B of the Companies Act.
 1956 order that certain classes of companies which are required to maintain proper records regarding materials consumed, labour and other expenses under section 209 are required to get their cost audited.
-The aim of such types of the audit is that the Government wants to ascertain the relationship of cost and prices.
+The aim of such types of the audit is that the Government wants to ascertain the relationship between cost and prices.